 Tim has drafted legislation regarding Nebraska civil procedure which has been enacted into law and has advised clients regarding proposed legislation and regulations.

 Tim has devoted countless hours of service to his profession and his community.
-In 2017, Tim was appointed by the Mayor of Omaha, and confirmed by the City Council, to serve on the Omaha Personnel Board.
+Appointed to serve on the Omaha Personnel Board by the Mayor of Omaha, and confirmed by the City Council, Tim was elected Chairperson of the Board in 2021.
 He is an active member of the Nebraska State Bar Association’s Practice and Procedure Committee.

 Honors & Awards

 - Rated AV® Preeminent by Martindale-Hubbell®

 - Listed in The Best Lawyers in America® since 2015 in the field of Litigation – ERISA (peer nominations)

 - Selected to 2016-2021 Great Plains Super Lawyers® list (Business Litigation, Civil Litigation: Defense, and General Litigation)